3vincent/vue-fix-filename-cases/README.md

 # vue-rename-lowercase-files for vue.js 2

-This npm Library renames the default files in vue.js 2 to lowercase.
+This npm Library renames the default files in Vue.js 2 and Vue.js 3 to lowercase.

-The Library can be run with
+The library can be run with

-    $ npx
+    $ npx vue-rename-lowercase-files {vue-directory}

 right after installation.

-After setting up a new vue.js 2 Installation there are several files in the folder that have uppercase letter in them:
+After setting up a new Vue.js Installation there are several files in the folder that have uppercase letter in them:

 - src/App.vue
 - components/HelloWorld.vue